Rudolf Philippe Rohr

 Lecturer, PhD, Group Leader

-In Saavedra, Rohr et al. (2017), we have formalised a multidimensional approach to coexistence theory: the structural approach.
+In Saavedra, Rohr et al. (2017), we formalise a multidimensional approach to coexistence theory: the structural approach.
 The aim of coexistence theory is to provide metrics for coexistence and then to study how abiotic and biotic factors impact those metrics.
 The structural approach extends the modern coexistence theory by going beyond pairwise interactions and by fully incorporating the indirect effects that emerge from multispecies interactions.
-We applied the structural approach to several systems such as mutualistic networks (2014, 2016), food webs (2016, 2017), economy (2014).
+We apply the structural approach to several systems such as mutualistic networks (2014, 2016), food-webs (2016, 2017), economy (2014).
 Recently, we provided a guideline to the structural approach for multi-trophic and changing ecological communities (2018).

 Ecological networks depict the set of interspecific interactions among species in an ecosystem.
 We developed statistical models aiming at inferring, reconstructing, and predicting the architecture of networks (2010, 2016).
-Our latest model: the matching -centrality models aims at quantifying marching and centrality traits for each species.
-Those traits can then be correlated to species traits and used to reconstruct and forecast network structure (2016, 2017).
+Our latest model: the matching -centrality models aims at quantifying matching and centrality traits for each species.
+Those traits can be correlated to species traits and, then, used to reconstruct and forecast network structure (2016, 2017).